Myristica andamanica

-Myristica andamanica is a species of plant in the family Myristicaceae.
-It is endemic to the Andaman and Nicobar Islands.
+Myristica andamanica is a species of flowering plant in the family Myristicaceae.
+It is a tree endemic to the Andaman and Nicobar Islands.

 Recent studies by Waman and Bohra (2020) suggested that the seeds can regenerate on their own if they remain undisturbed in soil and favourable microclimatic conditions are available.
 However, to ensure regular production of seedlings, assisted regeneration was recommended.
 Retention of seed hull and use of sinking seeds gives high germination percentage.
-Soaking of seeds in water for 24 h prior to sowing improved germination.
+Soaking of seeds in water for 24 hours prior to sowing improved germination.